top of page

 The Balance And Art Of Parenting

 One of the great advantages of living in the Pacific Northwest is the accessibility that we have to the ocean.
 A while ago, my friends became captivated with surfing and began to head out every Saturday morning to catch some waves.
 They convinced me to join them in these amazing "dawn patrol" sessions.
-And so, somewhat reluctantly, I would head out at 5 am, drive up the west coast of Vancouver Island, don a wet-suit, and jump into the icy water.
+And so, somewhat reluctantly, I would head out at 5 am, drive up the west coast of Vancouver Island, don a wet suit, and jump into the icy water.

 This was all cool.
 I mean it felt cool.
 It felt like we were young and adventurous and immersing ourselves in some of the most beautiful scenery in the world.
 It felt like something that, as young islanders, we should be doing.